Is My Dog Overweight?

 In the fight against fat on Fido, your veterinarian is truly man’s best friend.
-Your dog’s doctor can give you an ideal weight range for your pet and suggest ways to reach or maintain that goal.
-Most veterinarians will go as far as offering a meal plan, which is easy enough to do when kibble or canned food is the diet mainstay.
+Your dog’s doctor can give you an ideal weight range for your pet and suggest ways to reach or maintain that goal; this can include a diet and exercise program.
+Most veterinarians will offer a meal plan, which is easy enough to do when kibble or canned food is the diet mainstay.
 But limiting your pet’s caloric intake might also require examining your eating habits.

 “If a pet owner uses food as a way to soothe and reward himself,” says Joyce, “he is likely to soothe and reward his animals in the same way.
 I have clients who say, ‘I felt sorry for him.
 He was alone all day, so I gave him a few treats.'”

 To combat this, Joyce recommends thinking twice, or even three times, before using food as a quick way to make your dog happy.
 “Trust me, your dog would rather go outside and play,” she says.